HECM for Purchase

 Again, the HECM for Purchase only needs about 1/2 of the sales price to complete the sales transaction and they have NO monthly mortgage payments for life and they didn’t have to either; take on a traditional mortgage, with 30 years worth of payments, or tap into their retirement portfolio to buy the home all cash.

-- Youngest titleholder must be 62 years or older
+- At least one title holder needs to be 62 years or older

 - Purchased home must be a primary residence occupied within 60 days of loan closing